-- 1. The administration and operation of the General Service Office in 10 Toft Green House, which serves Great Britain and English-speaking AA Groups throughout Europe (Continental European Region) and the Northern and Southern Service Offices. - 2.
+- 1. The administration and operation of the General Service Office at 10 Toft Green, York, which serves Great Britain and English-speaking AA groups throughout Europe (Continental European Region) and the Northern and Southern Service Offices - 2.
 The printing and publishing of AA books and pamphlets (AA published and Conference approved), where applicable under copyright and licence agreements with AA World Services Inc. - 3.
-The distribution of books and pamphlets in Great Britain, and English-speaking AA Groups throughout Europe (Continental European Region). - 4.
+The distribution of books and pamphlets in Great Britain, and Englishspeaking AA groups throughout Europe (Continental European Region). - 4.
 Appointment of a Trustee to National Convention Committees in order to ensure that the Convention programme is in conformity with the spirit and the Traditions of AA and to oversee all financial accounting.
-(All surpluses from National Conventions are to be paid over to the General Service Office.) - 5.
-On their appointment to the General Service Board, alcoholic members simultaneously become full members of the Regional Assemblies which nominated them and, as trustees of the General Service Board, are expected to attend such Assemblies. - 6.
-Co-operation and guidance in Conference arrangements and Agenda. - 7.
-Internal communications; sharing and liaison with AA in the United States and in other countries throughout the world; collaboration, representation and active participation in World Service Meetings; the production and publication of SHARE and of Roundabout and the production and publication of 'AA Service News'. - 8.
+(All surpluses from National Conventions are to be paid over to the General Service Office. - On their appointment to the General Service Board, alcoholic members simultaneously become full members of the Regional Assemblies which nominated them and, as trustees of the General Service Board, are expected to attend such Assemblies. - 6.
+Co-operation and guidance in Conference arrangements and Agenda.

+- Internal communications; sharing and liaison with AA in the United States and in other countries throughout the world; collaboration, representation and active participation in World Service Meetings; the production and publication of SHARE and of Roundabout and the production and publication of 'AA Service News'. - 8.
 External communications; liaison with outside agencies in the field of alcoholism at national level and the provision of speakers.
 There are many such agencies, and those with which we currently co-operate most intimately include the Medical Council on Alcoholism, the Society of Occupational Medicine and Alcohol Concern, as well as prisons and hospitals.
-Maintaining relations with the news media the press, the television and radio authorities; and providing speakers for these and other appropriate bodies.
+Maintaining relations with the news media - the press, the television and radio authorities; and providing speakers for these and other appropriate bodies.

-The General Service Board operates through committees:
+The General Service Board (GSB) operates through three types of committee or working group: